Probability and Statistics Concentration

 Mortaza (Mori) Jamshidian, Professor of Mathematics, Statistical Computing, Simultaneous Inference, Analysis of Missing Data, Sample Surveys, Data Modeling

-Jessica Jaynes, Assistant Professor of Mathematics, Statistical Methods and Applications, Experimental Design and Discrete Choice Experiments
+Jessica Jaynes, Associate Professor of Mathematics, Statistical Methods and Applications, Experimental Design and Discrete Choice Experiments

 Andrew Loc Nguyen, Lecturer, MCMC, Simulation, Risk Management, Financial Derivatives, Actuarial Sciences, Statistical Software